The Reason for The|

 Therefore, we here at Deep Throttle will attempt to do something, even if it's a small token.
 We will initiate a driver ranking of up and coming American drivers for open wheel road racing.
 This ranking will comprise of American drivers competing in the open wheel predominately road racing development series here or abroad.
 Here are the details of the ranking system.

-The rankings will appear monthly throughout the racing season around the last Wednesday of each month.
+The rankings will appear bi-monthly throughout the racing season around the last Wednesday of May, July, September, and November.
 The key to this ranking is to help create publicity for the American open wheel road racing prospects and some recognition from the car owners.
 If it does nothing else but promote debate over the rankings, then it will be a success.